 - Schedule the dreaded financial meeting.
-Share you concerns.
+Share your concerns.
 Brainstorm your options.
-Each of you give a little where you can.
+Each of you can give a little where you can.
 Work together.
 You are a team.

 - Be accountable for your budget and spending.
 I have found a wealth of resources on Pinterest with free printable to help us stay accountable for everything from daily spending to what bills have gotten paid so far this month.
 There are easy strategies that you can put in place to help you here.
 I have placed some helpful apps and websites in the Resource List at the end of this book.
 Check them out.

 - Agree to get out of debt.
 This is a big one for a lot of people.
 Everyone has a difference of opinion about what is acceptable debt and what is not.
 Debt creates problems for couples, especially when it’s out of balance.
 If you carry a lot of debt, it may be because you are living above your means and need to have a moment of clarity about what your goals are before going forward.

 It says in Proverbs 22:7 (NIV), “The rich rule over the poor, and the borrower is slave to the lender.”

 There is so much truth in that verse.
 Dave Ramsey has some great resources on this topic.
 We learned so much by going through Financial Peace University.